Supply Planning using Linear Programming with Python

 Notations — (Image by Author)

-We want to decide the minimize the inbound and outbound transportation costs.
+We want to decide to minimize the inbound and outbound transportation costs.

 What are the limits in resources that will determine your feasible region?